elunna/nerfhack-changelog/README.md

 * Playing as a priest reduces the chance of zombie revival by 50% (Dynahack)
 * All zombies get an additional poisonous bite attack that can drain constitution.
 * Sometimes zombies will try to bite the players legs, inflicting wounded legs for a short time.
-* Zombies are immune to being scared by any source (xNetHack)
+* Zombies are immune to being scared by Elbereth

 ### Dragon changes
 * Dragons have been overhauled to more closely resemble the versions in SLASH'EM and FIQHack.